 - In approximately 80 years, the system would become SELF-SUSTAINING—with no additional money needed from Treasury for initial deposits.
 When a citizen dies, all money generated by the initial deposit goes toward the establishment of new accounts for newborn citizens.
 See examples below.
 Today, we spend nearly $800 billion a year on Social Security.

-- If you die before age 65, your lifetime income contributions of 10% get transferred to the accounts of your heirs or next of kin, along with 100% of your projected retirement income as a survivor benefit.
-This is similar to how Social Security survivor benefits work today, with the important difference that a parent’s projected retirement has real value from a young age.
+- If you die before age 65, your lifetime income contributions of 10% are transferred to the accounts of your heirs or next of kin, along with 100% of your projected retirement income as a survivor benefit.
+This is similar to how Social Security survivor benefits work today, with an important difference—a parent’s projected retirement has real value from a young age.
 If you made any additional deposits to your account, those deposits, plus the interest they earned on their own, also go to your heirs or next of kin.
 After you retire at 65 and/or begin living off your interest income, you can pass along only deposits and income contributions that exceed the amount of money you’ve withdrawn in the form of interest income.
 In any case, you never put more into these accounts than you (or your heirs) get out of them in one form or another.

 - Finally, peg tuition rates at public universities to a percentage of each citizen’s interest income, with all students paying a portion of their tuition from that interest income—providing the means for affordable education for all.
 Technically, this could be viewed as an optional component of the program, but I think it’s an essential one, because improving America’s human capital is critical to ending poverty and promoting a smart, sustainable economy.
-(I also believe in universal free preschool, the kind of program that renowned socialist Richard Nixon almost made happen when he was president, but that’s a separate issue—like I said, this doesn’t solve everything.)

 Important note: The plan details outlined here (and all examples below) leaves employer contributions off the table.
 Today, employees contribute 6.2% to Social Security and employers match that contribution to send a combined 12.4% of income to Social Security.
 A similar matching system could be established for the plan proposed here, but for simplicity’s sake I have simply used a 10% contribution from individuals.
 With employers’ contributions on the table, the system would be even more viable and solvent with contributions totaling 13% instead of 10%.